InternRobotics/Re3Sim/README.md

 ```

 #### Example
-We provide the data of `pick a bottle` task [here](https://huggingface.co/datasets/RE3SIM/act-dataset).
+We provide the data for the `pick a bottle` task [here](https://huggingface.co/datasets/RE3SIM/act-dataset).
 And we show how to train the policy with our data.
 Please download the dataset and place them in `policies/act_plus_plus/lmdb_data`
 ```shell
 # in policies/act_plus_plus
 export PYTHONPATH=$PYTHONPATH:$(pwd)